+Fees Earned or Option

-Name Fees Earned or Paid in Cash(1) Option Awards(2) Total Kelly Kennedy(3) \$ 2,740 \$142,629 \$145,369 Denny Marie Post(3) 2,740 142,629 145,369
+Name Paid in Cash(1) Awards(2) Total

+Kelly Kennedy(3) \$ 2,740 \$142,629 \$145,369

+Denny Marie Post(3) 2,740 142,629 145,369

-- (1) Represents compensation for board and committee service. - (2) Amounts reported represent the aggregate grant date fair value of the stock options granted to our directors during fiscal 2019 under our 2013 Equity Incentive Plan, or 2013 Plan, computed in accordance with ASC Topic 718.
+Represents compensation for board and committee service.

+(2) Amounts reported represent the aggregate grant date fair value of the stock options granted to our directors during fiscal 2019 under our 2013 Plan, computed in accordance with ASC Topic 718.
 The assumptions used in calculating the grant date fair value of the stock options reported in this column are set forth in the notes to our audited consolidated financial statements included elsewhere in this prospectus.
-This amount does not reflect the actual economic value that may be realized by the director. - (3) Joined our board of directors in December 2019.
+This amount does not reflect the actual economic value that may be realized by the director.

+(3) Joined our board of directors in December 2019.
 In connection with the appointment, the director was granted options to purchase 21,918 shares of common stock, all of which were outstanding as of December 29, 2019.
 One-fourth of such options vest as of the end of each calendar quarter of 2020, subject to the director's continued service to us on such date.
 None of the options have been exercised.

 In May 2020, our board of directors granted options to purchase 4,223 shares to each of Ms. Kennedy and Ms. Post and options to purchase 17,136 shares to Ms. Ruiz.
-The shares subject to each of these options have an exercise price per share of \$12.4268 and vest in equal installments on June 30, September 30 and December 31, 2020, subject to the respective non-employee director's continuous service with us as of each such vesting date.
+The shares subject to each of these options have an exercise price per share of \$12.4268 and vest in equal installments on June 30, September 30 and December 31, 2020, subject to the respective non-employee director's continuous service with us as of each such vesting date

-In July 2020, our board of directors adopted a non-employee director compensation policy that became effective on July 30, 2020 and is applicable to all of our non-employee directors.
+In July 2020, our board of directors adopted a non-employee director compensation policy that will become effective upon the execution of the underwriting agreement related to this offering and will be applicable to all of our non-employee directors.
 This compensation policy provides that each such non-employee director will receive the following compensation for service on our board of directors: